department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/downloadable-reports/downloadable-reports.md

     - Option 2: "Text file (best for screen readers, screen enlargers, and refreshable Braille display)"
     - Option 3: "XML file (this file format is designed for computer systems to read, such as other electronic health records, personal health records, and applications."
   - Include a button to download
+  - Other notes:
     - There will need to be error states if a user does not select an option for file format, as well as a success message when the file is downloaded, and an error message if not able to generate and download
+    - We will NOT provide the ability to send a health summary as that capability is provided by Community Care via CCD Direct.

 ### Page 3: Download your VA Blue Button report
-- H1: "Download your VA health summary"
+- H1: "Download your VA Blue Button report"
-- Include explanatory intro text
+- Include plain language explanatory intro text.
+This should include the categories that included in your Blue Button report.
 - H2: "Choose your file format and download your document"
   - "We offer three file format options for this document.
 Choose the option that best meets your needs."
     - Present three mutually exclusive options (i.e. radio buttons)